Azure/AzureStackHCI-EvalGuide/nested/steps/1b_NestedOnPhysical.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 ```

+Ensure you **restart the system** after installing Hyper-V, if prompted.

 ### Configure Internal NAT vSwitch ###
 Both Windows 10 Hyper-V, and Windows Server 2019 Hyper-V allow native network address translation (NAT) for a virtual network.
 NAT gives a virtual machine access to network resources using the host computer's IP address and a port through an internal Hyper-V Virtual Switch.
 It doesn't require you to expose the sandbox VMs directly onto your physical network.